hamidhandid/compiler-jflex-scanner/README.md

 $ app run
 ```

-input file is code.txt in files folder. output syntax highlighter file is highlighter.html in files folder.
+input file is code.txt in files folder in src. output syntax highlighter file is highlighter.html in files folder in src.

 ## How To Delete Generate Files